 Phases of the RAD Model

 The process of the RAD approach involves building a prototype and then delivering it to the customer to get the feedback.
 This feedback is then taken in and changes are made to the prototype before delivering it again to the customer.

 The process repeats until validation is done by the customer.
-Afterwards, the SRS document is developed and the design is finalized.
+Afterward, the SRS document is developed and the design is finalized.
 The end product is then built around this finalized design.

 There are 4 distinct phases of the Rapid Application Development model.
 These are namely requirements planning, user description, construction, and cutover.
 Each of them is explained as follows:

 This is the very first phase of the Rapid Application Development model.
 It involves procuring requirements of the software project under development.
 However, the approach for achieving the aforesaid is what sets the RAD model apart from other software development models.

 Unlike other software development models, the very first phase of the RAD model asks for a broad requirement.
 This broad nature of the requirement enables feeding specific requirements to the project during different points of the development cycle.